codacy/docs/docs/organizations/managing-people.md

 Members of an organization can see the details of the repositories in that organization and add new repositories to be analyzed by Codacy.
 Besides this, Codacy only analyzes commits to **private repositories** from contributors who are members of the corresponding organization on Codacy.

 !!! important
-    Make sure that your team members join your organization on Codacy so that Codacy analyzes their commits in the private repositories of that organization.
+    Make sure that you invite or ask your team members to join your organization on Codacy so that Codacy analyzes their commits on private repositories.

 To list and manage the members of your organization, open your organization **Settings**, page **People**.
 This page also shows when the organization members last logged in to Codacy: